sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_0_getting_started.md

 **Note**: A GitHub Codespace is a cloud-based development environment that is hosted on GitHub's infrastructure.
 Therefore, a GitHub account is required to access it.

 The repository is already configured to be used with GitHub Codespaces, and the following steps will guide you through the process:
-1. Navigate to the repository on GitHub [MACRO](https://github.com/macroenergy/Macro).
+1. Navigate to the repository on GitHub [Macro](https://github.com/macroenergy/Macro).
 2. Change the branch to `tutorials`.
 3. Click on the "Code" button and then on "Codespaces".
 4. (Optional) GitHub allows you to configure the codespace to use a specific hardware.
 To do that, click on the three dots on the top right corner of the pop-up dialog and then click on "New with options".
 **Note**: All personal GitHub accounts are limited to 120 hours of compute time and 15GB of storage per month.
 You can learn more about the limitations [here](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces) and [here](https://docs.github.com/en/codespaces/codespaces-reference/understanding-billing-for-codespaces).
 5. If you want to use the default hardware, skip the previous step and click on "Create codespace on tutorials".
-6. Once the codespace is open, remember to install the dependencies of MACRO by copying and pasting the following command in the terminal at the bottom of the page:
+6. Once the codespace is open, remember to install the dependencies of Macro by copying and pasting the following command in the terminal at the bottom of the page:
 ```bash
 julia --project -e 'using Pkg; Pkg.instantiate(); Pkg.precompile()'
 ```